Dastaan-E-Mohabbat Salim Anarkali

+Plot

+Prince Salim (Uzair Bassar) visits an old dargah with his father Akbar (Shahbaz Khan) and mother Jodha Bai (Gurdeep Kohli).
+The Saint blesses them and foretells that Salim will be a great warrior with the capability of becoming a great king, and that one day Salim will turn against Akbar.
+Akbar promises that he will never allow such things to happen.

-When dacoits attack the village of Agra, a girl named Saifu (Naisa Khanna) and her aunt Jhillan (Shruti Ulfat) save Salim as they flee. 'blossomed pomegranate'.
+When dacoits attack the village of Agra, a girl named Saifu (Naisa Khanna) and her aunt Jhillan (Shruti Ulfat) save Salim as they flee.
+On learning that Saifu saved Salim's life, Akbar renames Saifu as Anarkali, which means 'blossomed pomegranate'.
 The seer also foretold that Anarkali will be the reason of the feud between Akbar and Salim.
 As they return to Agra, Salim and Anarkali become best friends.
 While Jodha and Akbar are happy to see Salim with his new-found friend, Akbar's first wife, Ruqaiya, (Tasneem Sheikh) and Akbar's mother Hamida (Aruna Irani) are enraged to see the niece of a servant playing with Salim.
 When Ruqaiya plots to kill Salim, Anarkali saves him once more.

-Later, after Salim begins misbehaving when Ruqaiya puts rohypnal in his milk, Akbar decides to send him to the battlefield for 12 years until he is grown-up.
+Later, after Salim begins misbehaving when Ruqaiya puts rohypnol in his milk, Akbar decides to send him to the battlefield for 12 years until he is grown-up.
 Salim leaves the castle and is angry with his father's decision.
 However, Anarkali tearfully bids adieu to Salim and decides to write him letters throughout the 12 years in which all of this takes place.

 12 Years Later

 Prince Salim (Shaheer Sheikh) is now grown up and he is a brave and talented warrior who can single-handedly kill ten soldiers.
 Though ferocious, Salim has the soft heart of Jodha, and knows how to forgive.
 Salim's best friend is the Hindu warrior, Mahabbat (Meherzan Mazda), with whom Salim shares all his secrets.
 Anarkali (Sonarika Bhadoria), who is also grown-up, is a shy, soft-spoken, beautiful servant of Agra palace, and extremely close to Jodha.
 She writes letters to Salim every week, although she never gets a reply from him.

 Though Anarkali loves Salim, she never expresses her desires.
 She knows that as a servant, she can never even dream of becoming the queen of Salim's heart.
 Although Ruqaiya hates Anarkali and frequently tries to defame her, Anarkali has nothing harsh against anyone.
 Jodha receives the news of Salim's homecoming and requests Anarkali to decorate Salim's room.

 Salim returns and after meeting Jodha, he expresses his desire to meet Anarkali.
 Salim meets Anarkali at the terrace and is absolutely smitten with her.
 Although Anarkali is reluctant to see Salim again, Salim insists upon meeting her.
 This gives Ruqaiya an opportunity to make Anarkali fall in Salim's eyes.
 The next day, Ruqaiya orders Anarkali to dance with another dancer at a party arranged to celebrate Salim's homecoming.
-Salim is absolutely furious to see Anarkali as a rakkasha (prostitute) and slaps her in front of everyone.
+Salim is absolutely furious to see Anarkali as a rakkasha (courtesan) and slaps her in front of everyone.
 Salim leaves, followed by Mahabbat.